skrhakv/LBS-pLM/README.md

 # Fine-tuning protein language model for detection of protein-ligand binding sites
 This repository contains code for fine-tuning & evaluating the ESM2-650M protein language model (pLM).
-The model was trained on the human subset of LIGYSIS dataset.
+The model was trained on the human subset of the [LIGYSIS dataset](https://link.springer.com/article/10.1186/s13321-024-00923-z).
 For selecting the parameters, a random validation subset was selected.
 The repository loosely follows the fine-tuning pipeline from [this study](https://dl.acm.org/doi/10.1145/3765612.3767221).

 ## Repository structure
 The repository contains: